 ADDITIONAL RLMGA LOCAL RULES:

 1 – The option to play a ball that is lost or went out of bounds as a lateral hazard instead of walking back to the point last played is no longer active.
 Instead, the RLMGA has adopted the USGA LOCAL RULE.
 This rule allows, for 2 penalty strokes, the player to estimate the spot where the ball is LOST or went OUT OF BOUNDS and then find the nearest fairway edge to that spot; equidistant to or farther from the hole.
-You can then drop a ball in the fairway within 2 club lengths of that fairway edge point, or anywhere between there and the estimated spot where the ball is lost or went out of bounds.
+You can then drop a ball in the fairway within 2 club lengths of that fairway edge point, or anywhere (no closer to hole) between there and the estimated spot where the ball is lost or went out of bounds.
 The option to play a provisional ball is still available, as is the official USGA rule of replaying the shot with a 2 stroke penalty.